 The Word, “Alike” is Used To Compare Two Or More Things Together

-“The mutant breed of jackal, commonly known as the ‘Douche-bag’ can be very dangerous when competing for a sexual mate.
-But, this does not pose much of a threat to most humans, as (no matter where that are found in the world) they all look very much alike and, thus, are easy to spot.
+“The mutant breed of social hyena — commonly known as the ‘Douche-bag’ — can be very dangerous when competing for a sexual mate.
+But, this does not pose much of a threat to most humans, as (no matter where they are found in the world) they all look very much alike and thus, are very easy to spot.
 Furthermore, they usually only try to breed with others of their kind.”

 “They are all quite alike“

 Meaning: The same.